Swotfabs/champaign-planning-application/README.md

 ### Running the Code

+Clone the project, run `npm install` to get everying set up.

-For now you can run the code with `npm start`
+To start the server run `npm start`

-Runs the app in the development mode.\
+This runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\